The time I was ashamed of myself was when I was arrested for trying to reason with a utility worker who came to my house.

 I’ve always struggled to find a way to fit in with whatever group I am a part of.
 This includes, family, friends, work, school etc. As a writer maybe I am better off staying to myself and continuing to write.

-I did not haven’t wait my high school reunion to experience this.
+I did not have to wait for my high school reunion to experience this.
 A few years after high school and right out of college I worked with a classmate of mine i did not like.

-It wasn’t a matter of something specific that happened in high school it was mora matter of how he acted and his personality that rubbed me the wrong way.
+It wasn’t a matter of something specific that happened in high school it was more a matter of how he acted and his personality that rubbed me the wrong way.

 I was more or less anonymous in high school.
 I was passive and fairly shy.
-I wasn’t involved in a lot of extra y activists and didn’t really know too many people well.
+I wasn’t involved in a lot of extracurricular activisties and didn’t really know too many people well.

 In the case of this particular classmate, he came up to me in the back office and asked why I hadn’t said hello yet.
 I always thought he didn’t like me and therefore we only would interact as needed.